intrip/laravel-authentication-acl/docs/index.md

     ```
     <br/>
     __Option2__ : use the 'has_permission' filter.
 In order to do that add the 'has_permission' filter to
-    your before option in the routes file as following:
+    your middleware option in the routes file as following:

         Route::get('/example', [
-                'before' => 'has_perm:_permissionA,_permissionB'
+                'middleware' => 'has_perm:_permissionA,_permissionB'
                 'uses' => 'Jacopo\Authentication\Controllers\UserController@getList'
         ]);
     In this case if the user has '_permissionA' or '_permissionB' permission he can see the page, otherwise gets a 401 error.